 Child custody is one of the most contentious aspects of family law in Colorado.
 To settle these emotionally-charged disputes, the court will typically consider the child’s best interests when determining custody.
-This is why it’s crucial to have a Denver child custody lawyer in your corner when the guardianship of your child is hanging in the balance.
+This is why it’s crucial to have a Colorado child custody lawyer in your corner when the guardianship of your child is hanging in the balance.

 At Petrelli Previtera, we have a good reputation handling custody cases like yours, underlined by our 5-star client rating on Google.
 This means that when you retain us, we will fight to secure your child’s best interests.

 We Understand the Concerns of the Colorado Family Law Court

 In Colorado, just like other jurisdictions, courts follow the Best Interests of Child (BIC) benchmark when determining custody cases.
 When making decisions on child custody and parental responsibilities the courts look at the following factors: